Ave44/Portfolio/CppEcosystemSimulation/README.md

 **l** - load saved simulation status

-**p** - print in console all organisms statistics
+**p** - print in console all organisms ancestry lineages

 ## Interface

 ![Application](https://github.com/Ave44/Portfolio/blob/main/images/CppEcosystemSimulation/Application.png?raw=true)

 Interface consists of two main parts - simulation statistics and simulation map.
+Additionally border around them is modular, hence is entirely drawn using only three base images _(border segment, border corner and segment-corner connector)_.
+This approach provides full flexibility in terms of the size of each interface component.

+<sub><sup>_(all graphics are original and hand drawn)_</sup></sub>

 ### Statistics

+- **Turn counter** - shows current simulation epoch
+- **FPS counter** - shows applications current frame rate

 ### Simulation map

-## Structure
+Size of the simulation map is determined in file `constants.h` and can be easily adjusted due to fact that application was created with responsiveness in mind.
+Values such as `WORLD_WIDTH`, `WORLD_HEIGHT` and `TILE_SIZE` are used to redefine corresponding aspects of the map.